-What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Hearing services (routine) No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum outof-pocket amount. \$0 copay per exam Not covered We cover: One routine hearing exam per calendar year.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hearing services (routine) \$0 copay per exam Not covered No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out- of-pocket amount. to ocpay per exam We cover: One routine hearing exam per calendar year.
 Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
 You must use a TruHearing provider.
 Up to two TruHearing-branded hearing aids \$599 per aid for Standard every year (one per ear per year).
 Benefit is limited to TruHearing's Standard, Advanced and Premium hearing aids, which come in various styles and colors.
 Advanced and Premium Hearing aids are available in rechargeable style options for an additional \$50 per aid.
 You must see a TruHearing provider to use this benefit.
-Call 1-844-247-6313 to schedule an appointment (for TTY, dial 711). \$999 per aid for Premium Hearing aid purchase includes: First year of follow-up provider visits60-day trial period 3-year extended warranty 80 batteries per aid for non- rechargeable models Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits
+Call 1-844-247- 6313 to schedule an appointment (for TTY, dial 711). \$999 per aid for Premium Hearing aid purchase includes: First year of follow-up provider visits60-day trial period 3-year extended warranty 80 batteries per aid for non- rechargeable models Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Ear molds